steph-xue/PrimaryCareClinic/README.md

     - Medications (can add and remove multiple)
     - Medical conditions (can add and remove multiple)

-Create new patient record
+Creating a new patient record
 ![New Patient Empty 1](./screenshots/newPatientEmpty1.png?raw=true "New Patient Empty 1")
 ![New Patient Empty 2](./screenshots/newPatientEmpty2.png?raw=true "New Patient Empty 2")

-Create new patient record with sample patient data
+Creating a new patient record with sample patient data
 ![New Patient 1](./screenshots/newPatient1.png?raw=true "New Patient 1")
 ![New Patient 2](./screenshots/newPatient2.png?raw=true "New Patient 2")

-Add allergy
+Adding an allergy
 ![New Patient Add Allergy](./screenshots/newPatientAddAllergy.png?raw=true "New Patient Add Allergy")

-Adding new patient
+Adding the patient to the clinic
 ![New Patient Success](./screenshots/newPatientSuccess.png?raw=true "New Patient Success")
 ![New Patient Success View All](./screenshots/newPatientSuccessViewAll.png?raw=true "New Patient Success View All")